“Get over here right now or no T.V.!”

 - “If your room is not cleaned up by 5:00, you will not be able to go to Kelly’s tonight.”

-- “Please sit still.
-If you don’t, you will get a time out.”
+- “Please keep you hands to yourself.
+If you don’t, you will earn a time out.”

 - “If you forget to put your bike away today, you will not be able to ride it for three days.”

 - “Homework must be done before dinner.
 If not, no t.v. tonight.”

 Think also on God’s model for us in His word.
 Over and over again, God warned His people of the consequences of disobedience through His prophets.
 His people were faced with a choice: turn away from their evil ways and obey or continue on the path of disobedience and suffer the consequences.
 When their hearts softened and they repented, God forgave.
 We can do the same.